microsoft/fluentui/packages/react-components/react-search/docs/Spec.md

 Because v0 does not have a designated search component, search functionalities fall upon the Input component.
 The v0 Input component is implemented as a text input field with `type="text"`.
 If the input is search, the input will include `role="search"`.

-The v0 component supports an icon positioned at either the beginning or the end of the input.
-If the input is made clearable, the clear icon will replace the custom icon when there is content in the input box and it is in focus.
-The v0 component can be used inline with text.
-The v0 component has a slot for an input label, which can additionally be placed inline or inside of the component.
+The v0 component supports:

+- an icon positioned at either the beginning or the end of the input
+- if the input is clearable, the clear icon will replace the custom icon when there is content in the input box and it is in focus
+- being used inline with text
+- input labels, which can be placed outside, inline, or inside of the component

+The v0 component has a fixed width that can be changed to span the length of its parent component.
+Visual variants of the v0 component can be controlled using props.
+The v0 component can be disabled.

 [Documentation for v0 Input](https://fluentsite.z22.web.core.windows.net/0.59.0/components/input/definition)